+(cf. 5131 - Conduct)

+(cf. 5131.2 - Bullying)

 (cf. 5137 - Positive School Climate)

+(cf. 5145.7 - Sexual Harassment)

 (cf. 5145.9 - Hate-Motivated Behavior)

 (cf. 5146 - Married/Pregnant/Parenting Students)

 (cf. 6164.6 - Identification and Education Under Section 504)

 Unlawful discrimination, including discriminatory harassment, intimidation, or bullying, may result from physical, verbal, nonverbal, or written conduct based on any of the categories listed above.
 Unlawful discrimination also occurs when prohibited conduct is so severe, persistent, or pervasive that it affects a student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; has the effect of substantially or unreasonably interfering with a student's academic performance; or otherwise adversely affects a student's educational opportunities.